oathgg/GameSharp/README.md

 # CsInjection
 C# Injection, inject a managed dll into a native application.

-Create a Class Library project and reference the nuget package UnmanagedExports. https://www.nuget.org/packages/UnmanagedExports/1.2.7
+Create a 'Class Library' project and reference the nuget package UnmanagedExports. https://www.nuget.org/packages/UnmanagedExports/1.2.7

-Make sure you select an architecture which is the same as the process you're injecting to.
+Make sure you select an architecture which is the same as the process you're injecting in to.
-UnmanagedExports does not support 'AnyCPU'.
+<b>TIP:<b> UnmanagedExports does not support 'AnyCPU'.

 Create an Entrypoint for your DLL.